 This is our Complete Guide to Surfing Sydney in Australia.

-When it comes to surfing, there is little denying that Australia is one of the most popular destinations.
+When it comes to surfing, there is little denying that Australia is one of the most popular destinations in the world.
 There are an abundance of surf spots in Sydney, which you will discover more about in this guide.
-We will also explain how to get to Sydney, where to hire a surfboard, and the best surf hotels in the area, as well as explaining some of the best spots to grab a bite to eat.
-This information should help you to plan the perfect surf trip in Sydney.
+We will also explain how to get to Sydney, where to hire a surfboard, and the best surf resorts in the area, as well as explaining some of the best spots to grab a bite to eat.
+This information should help you to plan the perfect surf trip to Sydney.

 How to get to Sydney